xslittlemaggie/Funnel-Analysis-with-SQL/README.md

 |4	|361|	95.0|
 |5	|270|	74.0|

-### Step 2: User left join function to combine the tables
+### Step 2: Use left join function to combine the tables
 ### Functions used:
 - left join
 - substr()